ducng99/pixel-reader/README.md

 - `STORAGE_PATH`: A writeable directory containing `resources` dir, to include fonts and configs
 - `BROWSE_PATH`: A readable directory to start ebook file browser

+Build flags:
+- `USE_KEYBOARD`: Build for keyboard instead of game controllers

 ## Development Reference

 ### Desktop Build